20 Female Resistance Fighters Who Took on Nazi Germany

 Female resistance fighter Krystyna Skarbek (1908-1952), from Poland, British spy during World War II

-After the war, Skarbek struggled to find her place in post-war Britain.
-Despite her sacrifices, she was not given British citizenship or proper recognition for her work.
-Tragically, in 1952, she was murdered in London by a former colleague.
-Though her life ended too soon, Krystyna Skarbek’s legacy as one of the most courageous and ingenious female resistance fighters of World War II remains a lasting testament to her heroism.
+She was awarded the George Medal and the Croix de Guerre for her exceptional service.
+Despite her wartime contributions, Skarbek was neither granted British citizenship nor recognized by the government.
+In 1952, she was murdered in London by a former colleague.
+Krystyna Skarbek’s legacy as one of the most courageous and resourceful female resistance fighters of World War II lives on.

 Female Resistance Fighters & Unsung Heroes of the Resistance